Dear 23 year old self,

 I need you to look me in the eye and please try to understand that he did not do this to hurt you.
 Yes, he was being selfish.
 He got caught up in his own lust.
 Besides, he’s not your husband, but he is your father and infidelity has an entirely different effect on a daughter.
 I know that as you stand in the bathroom at your job, trying desperately (but failing miserably) to hold back your uncontrollable sobs as your co-worker (who will become your best friend) tries to comfort you, you know that life will never be the same again.
 I’m here to tell you that you are right, it won’t be.
 From this point forward you will become a different person, your life is different, and the way you view your father and men in general has just been turned on its head the moment your sister texted you, “He’s still talking to her.”

 I know that your heart is breaking at this very moment.
 In fact, it’s demolished.
 The hurt and the pain is almost unbearable.
 I can almost feel it all over again as I tear up just thinking about that day and the years that followed.
 It’s not going to be easy.
 You haven’t even hit rock bottom yet.
 I’m sorry to report that, yes, it gets worse, much worse.
 You will date a slew of assholes, jerks that weren’t ready for a relationship and losers that you had hoped would fix everything that really just wanted to use you, play with your heart and emotions, and use you to feed their own fragile egos.
 They’ll tell you what you want to hear, and for a while you’ll believe it.
 It’ll be a temporary reprieve from the emptiness you feel on a daily basis.
-Sadly, that gaping hole you try so desperately to fill and consequently cover up with fake smiles and trudging along like a good girl would, will not go away that easy.
+Sadly, that gaping hole you try so desperately to fill and consequently cover up with fake smiles and trudging along like a good girl, will not go away that easy.
 You’ve got to face it head on.
 It was never anyone else’s job to fix you.
 You’ll soon discover this.
 You will get yourself out of this dark hole.
-You’ll discover that you are much stronger than you once thought you were.
+You’ll discover that you are much stronger than you once thought.
 You will get better, and you will come to love yourself.
 I know it seems like a long shot now even as you look in the mirror and feel disgusted at the person looking back at you.
 You will come to love that girl, flaws and all.

 I want you to understand that this did not happen to you because you weren’t enough.
 He didn’t choose her over you or your sisters.
-There was never a choice that existed.
+That was never a choice that existed.
 That is how you’re rationalizing this now, but he is not your husband.
 I have to keep repeating this because it will feel like he cheated on you.
 She was in no way, shape or form better than you, your mother, or your sisters.
 She was just willing to give him something he wanted.
 A whore.
 Homewrecker.
 Low life.
 She is all those things.
 But you are his daughter.
 His baby girl.
 Do you remember how you were stuck to his side like glue when you were about 3 or 4 years old?
 You would grab unto his pant leg and follow him around with your thumb in your mouth, and he couldn’t shake you for the life of him.
 Where ever dad was, there you were.
 You loved him so much.
 Don’t lose that feeling, ever.
 Which is why this hate you have towards him right now needs to be dealt with.
 You have to let it go or the affects of which will continue to mangle your romantic relationships for years to come.
 He loves you in ways you can’t even comprehend until you have children of your own.
 He only lusted after her, but he would die for you.

 I need you to work on forgiving him.
 That will be the greatest advice, and therapy I can give you right now.
 Forgive him.
 He did not go out and do this to hurt you deliberately.
 You are, and will always be his priority.